sigmdel/GNATS/README.md

 ## Changes

+2026-05-13: Merged ethernet-test branch and deleted the latter.

 2026-05-12: Added support for the ESP32C3 Mini with 0.42" OLED display board.

 2026-05-10: Corrected the hardware serial configuration and added board definitions in `platformio.ini`.
 Cleaned up the code of `main.cpp`.